All That We Loved

-All That We Loved is a 2023 South Korean teen comedy romance television series written by Kang Yoon, directed by Kim Jin-sung, and starring Sehun, Jo Joon-young, and Jang Yeo-bin.
+All That We Loved is a 2023 South Korean teen comedy romance television series written by Kang Yoon, directed by Kim Jin-sung, and starring Sehun, Cho Jun-young, and Jang Yeo-bin.
 It was released on TVING in South Korea from May 5 to 26, 2023, every Friday at 14:00 (KST).
 It is also available for streaming on Viki and Viu in selected regions.

 Synopsis

 It tells about the friendship and love that everyone has thought about at least once in their childhood.
 A high-teen romance dealing with cellular memory, (Note: Cellular memory (CM) is a parallel hypothesis to Body memory (BM) positing that memories can be stored outside the brain in all cells.) it takes place when 18-year-old best friends Go Yoo and Go Joon-hee become similar to each other after a kidney transplant, and fall in love with a transfer student (Han So-yeon) at the same time.